 When it comes to sharing our faith, the hardest part is getting started.
 Salvation, eternal life, Jesus — they’re not exactly everyday conversation topics.
 It’s no wonder that many of us aren’t confident about bringing them up with friends, colleagues, or new acquaintances.

-Instead of worrying about how to have the “big talk," first focus on small talk.
+Instead of worrying about how to have the “big talk,” focus on small talk.
 Casual conversation is often all you need to get a person moving closer to Jesus.
-When someone is just starting out on their spiritual journey, their first step is to trust a Christian.
+When someone is just starting out on their spiritual journey, the first step is to trust a Christian.
 There’s an obvious requirement here: they need to know you’re a Christian before they can trust you as one.

-“You are the light of the world.
+You are the light of the world.
 A city on a hill cannot be hidden.
-Neither do people light a lamp and put it under a bowl.”
-(Matthew 5:14-15)
+Neither do people light a lamp and put it under a bowl (Matthew 5:14-15).

 Do you really need to use words?
-It’s tempting to think, “If I’m living for Jesus, people will notice and ask what’s different about me.”
-If that happens – awesome!
+It’s tempting to think, If I’m living for Jesus, people will notice and ask what’s different about me.
+If that happens, that’s awesome!
 But let’s be honest — the world isn’t divided into “wonderful Christians” and “everyone else.”
 There are a lot of really kind, stand-up people who are Buddhists or Muslims or atheists.
 Most people won’t know where your love and joy come from unless you tell them.

 Sometimes your hints will go somewhere, and sometimes they won’t.
 If your friend changes the subject as soon as you mention anything spiritual, don’t push it.
 The important thing is that you’ve given them a little window into who you really are and who you believe in.
 As you keep building trust, your small talk will most likely turn into “big talk.”
 When that happens, remember the Holy Spirit is with you and will guide you in what to say next.